AltarisV/TRAIL-PDF/README.md

 docker-compose up
 ```

-This will build and start the VisionScribe application in a Docker container.
+This will build and start the TRAIL application in a Docker container.
 You can access the web application by navigating to `http://localhost:7777` in your web browser.

 ## Contributing to TRAIL